-Residential Compatibility District shall include all areas designated on the Duxbury Zoning Map dated March 13, 1973 as revised and amended to date on file in the office of Town Clerk, as Residential Compatibility District established by Section 201.
+Residential Compatibility District shall include all areas designated on the Zoning Map, as Residential Compatibility District established by Section 201.
 The following regulations shall apply.

 In a Residential Compatibility District no building or accessory structure shall be erected or altered and no building, accessory structure or land shall be used for any purpose or in any manner other than is permitted and set forth herein.